tocco/tocco-docs/framework/configuration/entities-relations.rst

 boolean
 ^^^^^^^
 Field to store boolean values.
-In an edit-form this will be displayed as Checkbox.
+In an edit-form this will be displayed as checkbox.
 It will be stored as not null ``BOOLEAN``  in a postgres db.

 counter
 ^^^^^^^